hanselfmu/react-redux-starter-kit/README.md

 In all these designs above, it is clear that there are 2 layers of categories, from simple to complex, from small to big.
 Therefore we divide our pages into reusable components like headers or nav bars, and components are divided into common elements like buttons and inputs.

-"Modules" folder serves more like a utility folder; it does not have relations with page division.
+"Utils" folder serves as a utility folder with mixins and functions; it does not have relations with page division.

 Since we are incorporating with React, it's better to map style/components to js/components.
 Therefore we will have all the components, be it a simple button, or a complex form, inside "components".